StackmateNetwork/stackmate.in/content/_index.md

 - <b>Customized support</b> - email , jitsi & signal
 - <b>Hardware distribution</b> - coldcard & trezor

+> Non-custodian Exchange (ETA: January, 2022)

+A simple non-custodian exchange that links a Bitcoin address, public key or lightning invoice to an INR bank account.

+Our exchange rates are all inclusive, i.e. exchange fee + miner fee + other service fees + other hidden fees.
+What you see, is what you get, straight into your custody.

-We are also working with local exchanges to provide daily/weekly/monthly BUY's for <b>automatic sat stacking.</b> [Dollar Cost Averaging](https://dcabtc.com) is the proven BEST long term strategy to enter the Bitcoin network and protect yourself from volatility.
+As the first major update we will be providing an opt-in to a daily/weekly/monthly BUY plan for <b>automatic sat stacking.</b> at no extra cost.
+[Dollar Cost Averaging](https://dcabtc.com), a form of `SIP`, is THE proven BEST long term strategy to enter the Bitcoin network and protect yourself from volatility.

+> Services

+We offer asset management and technology consulting for businesses and individuals interested in building on Bitcoin (BTC).

+Reach out to us via [email](mailto:vm@stackmate.in) to schedule a private call.

+Join the public [Bitcoin India](https://discord.gg/rEW9SBvN) community discord channel where all you can find all the resources you need to get started with Bitcoin at any level.

 <!-- <style>
 .android-badge{